nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If you have a project or client selected, pressing (ENTER) in **search mode** switches back to **command mode** and appends the name or email of the selected project or client to the command box respectively.
 This is useful if you want to quickly reference a project or client in your command.

-To demonstrate this, lets assume you want to delete a project.
+To demonstrate this, let's assume you want to delete a project.
 You can type in `dp -pn ` as shown below

 ![step1](images/search-and-select/step1.png)